rishabh3354/rishabh3354/README.md

 <br />

-Hi, I'm [Rishabh Bhardwaj](https://warlordsoftwares.in/), A passionate individual who loves building web applications, desktop applications, a software developer and a linux lover, and software engineer by profession.
+Hi, I'm [Rishabh Bhardwaj](https://warlordsoftwares.in/), A passionate individual who loves building Web applications and Desktop applications.
+A software developer by profession and a linux lover by intrest.

 I am also an open-source enthusiast and Snapcraft app developer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source. checkout my contribution in snapcraft.